Campaign Brings Information to Native Women Suffering from Abuse in New Mexico

 The Four Corners Detox Recovery Center (FCDRC) is providing medical detoxification withdrawal management as well as residential substance abuse treatment.
 Based in Gallup, NM, the programming emphasizes bridging traditional cultural practices with evidence-based treatment through the use of peer support and local staff.
 (FCDRC is a division of Santa Fe Recovery Center.)

-NPR's history hour, Throughline, now airs at 7pm each Monday - feedback may be emailed to manager@kglp.org.
-The Gallup Public Radio Board of Directors meets next at 5:30pm on October 14, 2024, in UNMG Zollinger Library’s front library meeting room.
+The Gallup Public Radio Board of Directors meets next at 5:30pm on December 9, 2024, in UNMG Zollinger Library’s front library meeting room.
+There was an executive board session at 6:07pm MT, on 11/11/24.
 For more information, you may email manager@kglp.org

 Thank you for Supporting Public Radio in Gallup!